aymench10/ServiGo/SERVICES_SETUP.md

 1. Login as a provider account
 2. Go to `/services`
 3. Click **"Publier un Service"**
-4. Fill the form:
+4. See your profile photo displayed (will be used as service image)
-   - Upload an image
+5. Fill the form:
    - Enter title, description
    - Select category and city
    - Set price
    - Add contact info
-5. Click **"Publier le service"**
+6. Click **"Publier le service"**
-6. See your service in the list
+7. See your service in the list with your profile photo
-7. Edit or delete your service
+8. Edit or delete your service

 #### As a Client:
 1. Login as a client account